RadithSandeepa/robot-path-visualizer/README.md

 # Robot Path Visualizer (Pygame)

 This project demonstrates a tiny Python app that replays a precomputed robot trajectory `(x, y, θ)` using **Pygame** and **NumPy**.
-It rotates a robot sprite along the path and draws a trail—handy for quick demos and visual debugging of differential-drive motion.
+It rotates a robot sprite along the path and draws a trail, handy for quick demos and visual debugging of differential-drive motion.

 ## Summary
 - Loads `simulationData.npy` → shape **(N, 3)** as columns: **x**, **y**, **theta_rad**.